lucasjoliveau/doc/en/applications/sales/crm/acquire_leads/send_quotes.md

 # Send quotations

 When you qualify a lead into an opportunity you will most likely need to send them a quotation.
-You can directly do this in the CRM App with Odoo.
+You can directly do this in the CRM App with Konvergo ERP.

 ![../../../../_images/send_quotes01.png](../../../../_images/send_quotes01.png)